| Are you looking

 text for the image if it cannot be displayed for some reason.

-that doesn’t support images, or is using alternative technologies,
+a browser that doesn’t support images, or is using alternative

-such as a screen reader, the contents of the alt attribute provide
+technologies, such as a screen reader, the contents of the

 ________________________________________

-text for that image will be treated similarly to the anchor text
+the alt text for that image will be treated similarly to the

-of a text link.
-However, we don't recommend using too many images
+anchor text of a text link.
+However, we don't recommend using

-for links in your site's navigation when text links could serve
+too many images for links in your site's navigation when text

 Good practices for images

-many of the other parts of the page targeted for optimization, filenames
+- Like many of the other parts of the page targeted for optimization,

-and alt text (for ASCII languages) are best when they're short,
+filenames and alt text (for ASCII languages) are best when

 Avoid: